-After a divorce if you find yourself as the primary conservator for your child then you are in a position where you can move wherever you would like, but your child likely won’t be able to move beyond a certain geographic area.
-For example, in Harris County family law cases the restriction is most commonly Harris County and any of the surrounding counties to Harris.
+After a divorce, if you find yourself as the primary conservator for your child, you are in a position where you can move wherever you would like.
+Still, your child likely won't be able to move beyond a particular geographic area.
+For example, in Harris County family law cases, the restriction is most commonly Harris County and many surrounding counties to Harris.

-Seeing as how your child cannot move beyond a certain area, you would need to contact your ex-spouse in order to have him or her sign off and agree to your moving with your child to another location.
-You would file this agreement with the court in order to have it be a part of the record for your case.
+Seeing as how your child cannot move beyond a particular area, you would need to contact your ex-spouse to have them sign off and agree to your moving with your child to another location.
+You would file this agreement with the court to have it be a part of the record for your case.

 Winning a modification case where you ask to move beyond the restricted geographic area

-As with any modificationcase that is filed, you will need to show that there has been a substantial change in circumstances that requires the move and that the move will be in the best interests of your child.
-Obviously, the difficult part about making this argument will be that you will be taking the child away from one of his or her parents.
-The State of Texas believes that it is in the best interests of every child in our state that he or she have a relationship with each of their parents so yours will be an uphill climb as far as making such an argument.
+As with any modification case that is filed, you will need to show that there has been a substantial change in circumstances that requires the move and that the move will be in your child's best interests.
+The tricky part about making this argument will be that you will be taking the child away from one of their parents.
+The State of Texas believes that it is in the best interests of every child in our state that they have a relationship with each of their parents, so yours will be an uphill climb as far as making such an argument.

-Winning a modification case in which you are asking the court to lift a geographic restriction means that you will also need to show the judge just how you will help the other parent continue to enjoy a frequent and meaningful relationship with your child.
-As long as the possessory conservator of your child has not moved and has taken advantage of the time afforded to him or her in the visitation orders you will have to put forth a very convincing argument.
+Winning a modification case in which you ask the court to lift a geographic restriction means that you will also need to show the judge how you will help the other parent continue to enjoy a frequent and meaningful relationship with your child.
+As long as the possessory conservator of your child has not moved and has taken advantage of the time afforded to them in the visitation orders, you will have to put forth a compelling argument.